Zambo Anguissa shows off his attacking abilities for Napoli - WHIZ News

-ROME (AP) — André-Frank Zambo Anguissa earned notice for his physical presence in midfield during his first season at Napoli with 30 matches played across all competitions while on loan from Fulham — but without a goal scored.
+ROME (AP) — André-Frank Zambo Anguissa earned notice for his physical presence in the Napoli midfield across 30 matches during his first season on loan from Fulham — without a goal.

-Having scored his debut goal for Napoli in the memorable 4-1 Champions League victory over Liverpool last month, Zambo Anguissa produced the opening two scores in a 3-1 win over Torino on Saturday to extend Napoli’s unbeaten start and move the Partenopei three points clear at the top of Serie A.
+His debut goal for Napoli was in the memorable 4-1 Champions League victory over Liverpool last month.
+On Saturday, Zambo Anguissa produced the opening two scores in a 3-1 win over Torino to extend Napoli’s unbeaten start and move the Partenopei three points clear at the top of Serie A.

 Atalanta can move back level with Napoli by beating visiting Fiorentina on Sunday.

+Elsewhere, Chris Smalling scored the winner as Roma beat Inter Milan 2-1 at the San Siro and there were three goals in stoppage time as defending champion AC Milan won at Empoli 3-1 to move back within three points of Napoli.

-Napoli is chasing its first Italian league title since the late Maradona led the team to its only two Serie A championships in 1987 and 1990.
+Napoli is chasing its first Italian league title since Diego Maradona led the team to its only two Serie A championships in 1987 and 1990.

 “We just want to win all the games.
 At the end we’ll see,” Zambo Anguissa said.

-Zambo Anguissa’s opener six minutes in at the Stadio Diego Armando Maradona came with a header in between several defenders following a perfectly floated cross from Mário Rui, who combined well with Khvicha Kvaratskhelia down the left flank.
+His opener six minutes in at Maradona stadium came with a header between defenders following a perfectly floated cross from Mário Rui, who combined well with Khvicha Kvaratskhelia down the left flank.

-After another six minutes, Zambo Anguissa was at it again with a solo action after gathering the ball near midfield, rushing forward on the right flank and slotting inside the near post.
+After another six minutes, Zambo Anguissa went solo after gathering the ball near midfield, rushing forward on the right flank and slotting inside the near post.

 Kvaratskhelia, Napoli’s new dribbling wizard from Georgia, added a third in the 37th after he, too, kept the ball at his feet for nearly 50 yards before slotting in off the far post.